marcglasberg/rick-and-morty-example/README.md

 9. If everything looks good, you can publish the app with `eas deploy --prod`
 10. The app will be available at: https://rick-and-morty-example.expo.app

+If you change the app and want to publish a new version, run:

+1. In the terminal: `npx expo export --platform web`
+2. In the terminal: `eas deploy` or `eas deploy --prod`
+3. Go to https://rick-and-morty-example.expo.app and reload.

-Note the app is published as a single-page application (SPA), as set by the `app.json` file:
+Note, the app is published as a single-page application (SPA), as set by the `app.json` file:

 ```json
 {